PennShenLab/AD-SIMLR/README.md

 git clone
 cd AD-SIMLR
 ```
-The authors of SIMLR provided SIMLR code for R and MATLAB.
+The authors of SIMLR provided SIMLR code for R and MATLAB <sup id="footnote2">3</sup>.
 We conducted our analysis using the MATLAB version of SIMLR.

 ### Generate Clustering Results
 The "SC_SIMLR_implementation.m" script contains code to generate Silhouette scores, similarity matrices, cluster assignments, and 2D visualization embeddings.